 Cut your pastries with a bonesaw #Food#baking#breakfast#great-ideas#horror#macabre June 11 | Ariel Meadow Stallings offbeatbride Photo by Libby Bulloff Libby Bulloff, the Seattle-based slightly-creepy awesomepants who brought us The Satanic Wrath and Evil Despair of Infernal Yardwork, presents this lovely photo of the breakfast she had last weekend.
 As she explained: "Stephen takes a genuine bonesaw to a pair of chocolate croissants he baked this morning.
 Like you do."
 If you lean toward the slightly morbid and horrortastic end of the spectrum, using a bonesaw to slice breakfast pastries you baked is a great way to remind your brunch guests of the circle of life: first brunch, eventually death.
-Get yours here: Satterlee Bone Saw for $30 Reporter Name * Reporter Email * Original text Enter the original text here.
+Get yours here: Satterlee Bone Saw for $30 Join our community!
+Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS First home?
 Big event?
 Major life goal?
-Get what you need to make it happen with Deposit a Gift NEXT Monday Moment: vintage Wurlitzers and floating doors Toggle comments [ 8 ] I totally read this as "panties" and not "pastries" at first.
+Get what you need to make it happen with Deposit a Gift NEXT A single dad's favorite books and resources for single dads Show/Hide comments [ 8 ] I totally read this as "panties" and not "pastries" at first.
 Reply Hey, it's a sharp saw!
 I'm sure it works great on panties, too.
 5 agree Reply Please keep your bonesaws away from my panties … Reply Can "bonesaw" be a new euphemism for vagina?
 I gotcher bonesaw right here, buddy.
 IN MY PANTIES.
 18 agree Reply I dunno, I kind of like that, but it does seem a bit vagina dentata-y.
 I mean, if you accept that a penis is a "bone", then, well… 2 agree If I do use this to split chocolate croissants, do I have to share them?
-2 agree Reply I'm fairly certain the rule is, "the person with the bone saw is the boss" ergo no sharing.
-16 agree Reply wait wait wait wait. are you telling me chocolate croissants are a thing I could make? with my hands? in my house? and then stuff in my face???
-I don't know why it has never occurred to me that delicious baked goods might actually be achievable without five years of patisserie school and a big white chef's hat and probably a really terrible fake french accent (that last bit I have down though) Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+3 agree Reply I'm fairly certain the rule is, "the person with the bone saw is the boss" ergo no sharing.
+18 agree Reply wait wait wait wait. are you telling me chocolate croissants are a thing I could make? with my hands? in my house? and then stuff in my face???
+I don't know why it has never occurred to me that delicious baked goods might actually be achievable without five years of patisserie school and a big white chef's hat and probably a really terrible fake french accent (that last bit I have down though) 2 agree Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.